 The FTA is the oldest organization promoting the growth of international trade in California.

 The FTA was founded in 1919 by individuals who had the dream of establishing a force to represent the international trade community in Southern California for years to come.
-FTA has honored their foresight by remaining one of the regions most respected trade associations.
+The FTA honors their foresight by remaining one of the region’s highly respected trade associations.

 The Foreign Trade Association (FTA) is a private, non-profit trade association that represents over 200 members of the international trade community and is the oldest organization promoting the growth of international trade in California.

 A couple of years ago the Foreign Trade Association celebrated 100 years.

 When it was established in 1919 as the World Traders Club and even when it was changed to the Foreign Trade Association of Southern California in 1926, things were a lot different than they are today.